NVIDIA/GPUStressTest/README.md

 ### Windows MSVC Version

-- install CUDA
+- install CUDA 12.X
-- install visual studio
+- install visual studio 2022
-- install vcpkg
-- install pthread
+- install vcpkg and pthread (See below)
-- Right Click on Project -> Build Dependecies -> Build Customizations. following box will pop-up.
-Mark check for Cuda 12.6 (current version) and Click OK
+- add nvcc (Add Right Click on Project -> Build Dependecies -> Build Customizations. following box will pop-up.
+Mark check for Cuda 12.6 (current version) and Click OK, if you don't see it, add it.  it is in $(CUDA_PTH)\extras\visual_studio_integration\MSBuildExtensions\}
-- Add Definition
+- Add Definition DEBUG_MATRIX_SIZES to project property

 ### Windows GNU Version (Working...)